Browsed by

 Read More Read More

-IN MEMORIAM – WILLIAM JAMES (BILL) merilees
+IN MEMORIAM – WILLIAM JAMES (BILL) MERILEES

-IN MEMORIAM – WILLIAM JAMES (BILL) merilees
+IN MEMORIAM – WILLIAM JAMES (BILL) MERILEES

 A BORN NATURALIST July 19, 1940 – 18 June, 2025 by Margaret Bear Bill was among Nature Vancouver’s most distinguished naturalists, constantly adding to our knowledge of the natural world.
 He was also among our most prolific writers contributing many articles to the Discovery Journal, for various newsletters, as well as writing several reference books published for a wider audience.
 He wrote about a great variety of subjects including mammals, botany, marine biology – and of course birds – where it ostensibly…